probablyraging/steeeam/README.md

 ```

 # Customize your card
-Personalize every aspect of your card to show off your personality by appending any of the options below, or use the pre-made `light` and `dark` themes for your convenience.
+Personalize every aspect of your card by appending any of the options below, or use the pre-made `light` and `dark` themes for your convenience.

 ### Examples
 ```